mykolav/coollang-2020-fs/README.md

 10 20 30 40 50
 ```

-To see assembbly that the compiler emits for QuickSort.cool perform the command below.
+To see assembbly that the compiler emits for QuickSort.cool, perform the command below.
 Then open qs.s in your favourite editor.

 ```
 $ ./clc ../../src/Tests/CoolPrograms/Runtime/QuickSort.cool -S qs.s